Indian Army Corps of EME: Crest

 The crest of IEME was designed by Major General DR Duguid, the first DME and remained in vogue from 1943 to 1955.
-It was in bronzed brass with fine-pointed `Star of India’ surmounted by a crown and encircled by a thick wreath of laurels.
+It was in bronzed brass with fine-pointed 'Star of India' surmounted by a crown and encircled by a thick wreath of laurels.
 I.E.M.E. were embossed on the base of the wreath.
-The Corps motto `Omnia Facimus’ meaning ‘We can do everything’ was inscribed.
+The Corps motto 'Omnia Facimus' meaning 'We can do everything' was inscribed.

-The present badge was designed by Major SE Doig and was taken into use from 26 Jan 1955.
+The present badge was designed by Major SE Doig and was taken into use from 26 January 1955.
 In 1967 the size of the crest was reduced to two-thirds of the original size.
 The badge is bi-metallic with the horse, chain and globe in white metal and the rest in gilt.
 The horse chained to the globe symbolises harnessed mechanical power with the lightning flashes depicting electrical energy.
 The globe is indicative of the impact of engineering on the world.
 On the top of Crest is the National Emblem of India and the Corp's motto inscribed Karm Hi Dharm in Devanagri Script.

 Motto

 Omnia Facimus (in Latin), which translates to 'We can do everything', was the Corps motto used during the formative years of Corps.
 After the IEME was transformed into the EME, a new Corps motto was selected which should be in line with the Indian ethos.
-To reflect the work culture amongst the craftsmen, the motto `Karm Hi Dharm’ was selected.
-Translated into English the motto is, `Work is Supreme Duty’.
+To reflect the work culture amongst the craftsmen, the motto 'Karm Hi Dharm' was selected.
+Translated into English the motto is, 'Work is the only duty'.